 In 1980, 72-year-old Sister Margaret Ann Pahl worked at Mercy Hospital in Toledo, Ohio as the caretaker of the chapel.
-A strict taskmaster who didn't suffer fools, Sister Margaret worked closed with 42-year-old Father Gerald Robinson, one of the hospital's chaplains.
+A strict taskmaster who didn't suffer fools, Sister Margaret worked closely with 42-year-old Father Gerald Robinson, one of the hospital's chaplains.
 Father Robinson was a popular priest in the heavily Catholic city of 300,000.

 On April 5, 1980, on Holy Saturday, someone found Sister Margaret's bloody body on the chapel floor.
-She had been choked to near death, then stabbed 31 times in the chest, neck, and face.
+She had been choked to near death, then stabbed 31 times in the chest, neck and face.
 Some of the stab wounds in her chest formed the pattern of an upside down cross.
 The killer had also anointed her forehead with a smudge of her own blood.
 With her habit pulled up to her chest, and her undergarments pulled down around her ankles, the victim had been posed in a position of humiliation.
 While not raped, the killer had penetrated her with a cross.

 Following the exhumation of Sister Margaret's body, a forensic pathologist noted that a stab wound in the victim's jaw could have been made by the letter opener found in Father Robinson's apartment.
-A DNA analysis of the victim's fingernail scrapings, and underwear, excluded the priest.
+A DNA analysis of the victim's fingernail scrapings and underwear excluded the priest.
 Nevertheless, in April 2006, the police went to Father Robinson's home and arrested him.
 From the Lucas County Jail where he was held without bail, the priest denied killing Sister Margaret.

-While there was barely enough evidence to legally justify Father Robinson's arrest--no motive, no confession, no eyewitness, and no physical evidence directly linking him to the corpse--the priest went on trial for murder on April 24, 2006.
+While there was barely enough evidence to legally justify Father Robinson's arrest--no motive, no confession, no eyewitness and no physical evidence directly linking him to the corpse--the priest went on trial for murder on April 24, 2006.
 The prosecutor showed the jury a videotape of the defendant's 2004 police interrogation.
 Father Robinson told his questioners that he had been stunned when one of the other hospital chaplains accused him of murdering Sister Margaret.
 When left alone for a few minutes in the interrogation room, the priest folded his hands and began to whisper the word "sister," then bowed his head in prayer.
 At one point he said, "Oh my Jesus."
-(I don't know exactly how the prosecution interpreted this as incriminating evidence.)
+(I don't know how the prosecution interpreted this as incriminating evidence.)

 Two months after the murder trial, Ohio's 6th District Court of Appeals upheld the conviction.
 In December 2008, the Ohio Supreme Court declined to hear the case.
 About a year later, the U.S. Supreme Court refused to entertain the appeal as well.

 While it seemed that Gerald Robinson had run out of legal remedies, his legal team, in 2010, petitioned the state appeals court for post-conviction relief on the grounds that Sister Margaret may have been murdered by a 27-year-old confessed serial killer named Coral Eugene Watts.
-Watts, a black man, had stabbed 12 women to death in Texas, and at least one woman in Michigan.
+Watts had stabbed 12 women to death in Texas, and at least one woman in Michigan.
 Police suspected him of killing another 80 victims.
 Watts had left many of the women with their blouses pulled up to their necks.
 He had not sexually molested any of his victims.
 They had all been posed in humiliating positions.

 On April 11, 2011, the Ohio appeals court denied the Robinson petition.
 According to the appellate judges, Father Robinson's attorneys, at the time of his 2006 trial, knew of Watts as a possible suspect in Sister Margaret's murder, but chose not to pursue this as a defense strategy.
 Moreover, there were dissimilarities between the serial killer's modus operandi and Sister Margaret's homicide.
 For one thing, Coral Eugene Watts had typically stalked young women before he killed them outdoors.

-A year later, the Robinson defense team again petitioned the state court of appeals to toss out the 2006 murder conviction.
+A year later the Robinson defense team again petitioned the state court of appeals to toss out the 2006 murder conviction.
 This time the priest's lawyers accused the prosecution of withholding key documents in the case.
 Regarding the issue of serial killer Watts, Robinson's trial attorneys didn't pursue that line of defense in 2006 because they mistakingly thought he was serving time when Sister Margaret was murdered.
 As it turned out, on April 5, 1980, Watts was living in southern Michigan, just 40 miles from Toledo.
 As for modus operandi, the priest's attorneys found Watts' killings and the death of the nun "eerily similar."
 (Coral Eugene Watts died in 2007 of prostate cancer.
 He was 53 and serving time in a Michigan prison.)

 ReplyDelete